laf0rge/onomondo-eim/README.md

 downloading and compiling further erlang related dependencies.
 The build process can also be started with `make run`.
 This will start the application immediately after finishing the compilation.

 Once the application is running it will display a prompt.
-To exit the applicatin type `CTRL+G` and then `q`.
+To exit the application type `CTRL+G` and then `q`.

 Configuration